Skip to content

 The Business Plan;

 The second WordPress plan created after the rebrand is the Business Plan.
 This plan is very similar to the first Essential Plan.
-Ths plan is ideal for larger websites who have a larger audience.
+This plan is ideal for larger websites that have a larger audience.
 With this plan, a user will receive access to two Managed WordPress Websites with domains included for both.
 Other features include 100 GB SSD storage, ten 1GB MySQL databases and 100 email accounts.

 The price of this plan costs £1/$1.25 a month for the first twelve months and then £8 thereafter.
 This excludes VAT.